semgrep/semgrep-docs/docs/sample-ci-configs.md

 <!-- TODO: move to Semgrep App docs

+TODO: @luke said Taking this in a different direction, what do you think of providing problem-focused instructions that place auto project-setup instructions under something more like "Rolling out Semgrep at your org" or "Adding Semgrep to many projects"?

 When you install Semgrep on a GitHub organization, you select which repositories should be visible to Semgrep.
 The ones you select will appear on the [Projects page](https://semgrep.dev/manage/projects).